 Appeal of Admissions Decisions

 Applicants may appeal an admissions decision by submitting a written appeal to the chair or director of the appropriate program within 10 working days of receipt of the admission decision letter.
-The appeal will be reviewed by the chair or director, or the appropriate graduate program admissions committee, and the chair or director will notify the student of action taken on the appeal, within ten working days of receipt of the appeal.
+The appeal will be reviewed by the chair or director, or the appropriate graduate program admissions committee, and the chair or director will notify the student of the action taken on the appeal, within ten working days of receipt of the appeal.
 For further information about the appeal process, please contact the Director of Admissions at (207) 780-5723.

 Full-time or Part-time Status

-Full-time registration is for nine or more degree credits; part-time registration is less than nine degree credits.
+Full-time registration is for nine or more degree credits; part-time registration is less than nine-degree credits.

-Note: For the purpose of eligibility for graduate assistantships, financial aid, or veterans benefits, credits required for full-time status may differ.
+Note: For the purpose of eligibility for graduate assistantships, financial aid, or veterans' benefits, credits required for full-time status may differ.
 Please consult the Office of Graduate Studies, the Student Financial Aid Office, or the Veterans Services Office for current requirements.

 Matriculation in a Second Program